 Western Maryland College is one of the colleges approved by the American Medical Association for the giving of a pre-medical course.
-Although it is possible for a student to enter a number of medical schools with a minimum of three years of college work, provided the prescribed courses have been taken, most schools give preference to those who have attained the Bachelor's degree, and many require this degree.

-On the basis of the requirements of the various first-class medical colleges, the following courses have been prescribed for a pre-medical major at Western Maryland College:
+In normal times all the better medical schools either specifically require a baccalaureate degree for entrance or give preference to students who hold such a degree.
+On the basis of the requirements of such schools the following courses beyond the basic requirements have been prescribed for a pre-medical major at Western Maryland College.

-Biology 101, 102, 301, 302 (201, 204, 304, and 310 recommended); Chemistry 201, 202, 301, 302, 303, 304 (403, 404 recommended); Physics 201, 202 (301 recommended); Mathematics, six semester hours (six additional semester hours recommended); French or German, the equivalent of two college years.
-At least six semester hours of Social Studies beyond the basic requirements are also strongly recommended.
+Biology 301, 302 (201, 204, 304, and 309 recommended); Chemistry 201, 202, 301, 302, 303, 304 (403, 404 recommended); Physics 201, 202 (301 recommended); Mathematics, six semester hours (six additional semester hours recommended); French or German, the equivalent of two college years (some schools require both French and German).
+Electives should include at least six semester hours of Social Studies beyond the basic requirements and, if possible, additional courses in Psychology, Philosophy, and Literature.